Reading through grooming blogs such as this, you must have come across the term shaving soap or shaving cream.

-The only knowledge prior to doing this research I had about shaving creams was those shaving gels sold by Gillette which really is a not something I’d recommend.
+The only knowledge before doing this research I had about shaving creams was those shaving gels sold by Gillette, which really is a not something I’d recommend.

-But that’s another topic all together.
-To learn more about wet shaving please head over to this guide.
+But that’s another topic altogether.
+To learn more about wet shaving, please head over to this guide.

 Some people get shaving gel and shaving cream mixed up.
 These are different products.

-First let me get this out of the way.
-Cheap aerosol cans like Barbasol or Gillette you see at Walgreens isn’t what you call a true shaving cream.
+First, let me get this out of the way.
+Cheap aerosol cans like Barbasol or Gillette you see at Walgreens isn’t what you call a real shaving cream.

-It’s marketed as such but unless you want constant irritation you do not want to use these.
+It’s marketed as such, but unless you want constant irritation, you do not wish to use these.

-A true shaving cream usually comes in a tube and has a thick consistency.
-And you don’t need a lot to create a rich lather – usually an almond sized drop is enough.
+A proper shaving cream usually comes in a tube and has a thick consistency.
+And you don’t need a lot to create a rich lather – typically, an almond-sized drop is enough.

-Shaving soap usually comes in a tub and has a very hard consistency (triple-milled soaps are the hardest) similar to a bar soap – hence the term shaving soap.
+Shaving soap usually comes in a tub and has a hard consistency (triple-milled soaps are the hardest) similar to bar soap – hence the term shaving soap.

-The harder the consistency the longer the prep time because of the time needed to soak it.
+The harder the texture, the longer the prep time because of the time needed to soak it.

-If you don’t like to wait there are some brands that have a softer consistency.
-Obviously these products aren’t triple milled hence it’s softer.
+If you don’t like to wait, some brands have a softer consistency.
+Obviously, these products aren’t triple-milled; hence, it’s softer.

-Enthusiasts like to call this product a croap since it isn’t as hard as a tiple-milled soap which makes it easier to load.
+Enthusiasts like to call this product a croap since it isn’t as hard as a triple-milled soap, which makes it easier to load.

-You can use these products with either a cartridge or safety razor.
-In fact, you’d get a much more comfortable shave by switching to a true shave soap or cream.
+You can use these products with either a cartridge or a safety razor.
+In fact, you’d get a much more comfortable shave by switching to a pure shave soap or cream.

-I’d highly recommend that you switch from a cartridge to a safety razor because there will be less irritation and you’ll save literally thousands of dollars.
+I’d highly recommend that you switch from a cartridge to a safety razor because there will be less irritation, and you’ll save thousands of dollars literally.